 If you are looking for early read aloud chapter books, the following list should be helpful.
 Based on my observations of both boys, I’ve noted which books are particularly suitable the younger three year olds.
 And, of course, all of these books are appropriate for older kids to read alone (or to listen in on while you read aloud to younger siblings).
 (Note: Book lists contain affiliate links.)

 Chapter Books for Preschoolers:

 Dinosaur Trouble.
 I love to sing the praises of Dick King-Smith (most famous for Babe: The Gallant Pig) as an essential go-to author for early chapter books.
 In this one young dinosaurs make friends and take on the scary T-Rex.
-New Kid asks for this one repeatedly.
+Lately, my son has been asking for this one over and over and over!